tononjacopo/ricordella/README.md

-# 📒 Ricordella - Landing Page
+# 📒 Ricordella - Full-stack project

 A responsive and modern landing page for the Ricordella project.
 Featuring smooth animations, elegant design, and intuitive navigation for better user interaction and product showcase.